 Year Ended December 31,

-2020 2019
+2022 2021

 (in thousands)

 Deferred income tax assets:

-Allowance for doubtful accounts \$ 10 \$ 13
+Allowance for doubtful accounts \$22 \$13

-Inventory and product return reserves 573 464
+Inventory and product return reserves 477 484

-Compensation accruals 1,973 1,723
+Compensation accruals 2,511 2,421

-Accrued liabilities 179 129
+Accrued liabilities 151 202

-Book-over-tax depreciation and amortization 91 25
+Book-over-tax depreciation and amortization 25 23

-Foreign net operating loss carryforwards 53 3
+Foreign net operating loss carryforwards 149 22

-U.S. net operating loss carryforwards 3,739 2,904
+U.S. net operating loss carryforwards 4,399 3,301

-U.S. credit carryforwards 2,345 2,280
+U.S. credit carryforwards 1,560 1,440

-8,963 7,541
+9,294 7,906

-Valuation Allowance (8,963) (7,541)
+Valuation Allowance (9,294) (7,906)

-Total Deferred Income Tax Assets \$ - \$
+Total Deferred Income Tax Assets \$ - \$ -

-The valuation allowance for deferred tax assets increased \$1,422,000 and \$571,000 during the years ended December 31, 2020 and 2019, respectively.
+The valuation allowance for deferred tax assets increased \$1,388,000 and decreased \$1,057,000 during the years ended December 31, 2022 and 2021, respectively.
 The net deferred tax assets have a full valuation allowance provided due to uncertainty regarding our ability to utilize such assets in future years.
 This full valuation allowance evaluation is based upon our volatile history of losses and the cyclical nature of our industry and capital spending.
 Credit carryforwards consist primarily of research and experimental and foreign tax credits.
 We intend to continue to reinvest foreign earnings of our operating subsidiaries.

-U.S. net operating loss carryforwards are \$17.8 million at December 31, 2020 with expiration years from 2022 to 2034.
+U.S. net operating loss carryforwards are \$20.9 million at December 31, 2021 with expiration years from 2023 to 2034.
 Utilization of net operating loss and credit carryforwards is subject to certain limitations under Section 382 of the Internal Revenue Code of 1986, as amended.
+We have not had a Section 382 ownership change, but if we did the usage of these tax assets would have an income usage limitation based on the value of the Company at the time of the change times the federal long-term tax-exempt rate.